 My work focuses on topics at the intersection of politics, philosophy, and technology.
-At the moment, I am particularly interested in the array of technologies, systems and ideas that fall under the term ‘artificial intelligence’.
+I am particularly interested in the array of technologies, systems and ideas that fall under the term ‘artificial intelligence’.

-Check out my projects page to see what I’m up to (or have been up to), the talks page to hear what I’ve been ranting about, and my not-so-frequently-updated blog to see what I’ve been thinking about.
+Check out my projects page to see what I’m up to (or have been up to), the talks page to hear what I’ve been ranting about.

 Recent Blog Posts: